 And remember, because it’s made from almonds, it can go rancid, so keep track of when you opened the bag.

 If you’re looking for a muffin recipe that uses gluten free flour instead of almond flour you’ll want to make these Gluten Free Banana Muffins.
+Have you tried breakfast cookies before?
+You’ll love these Banana Breakfast Cookies.

 Did you make these Paleo Banana Muffins?
 Please stop back by and let me know what you thought.